-Based on global figures, it’s estimated that 23,000 preschool, primary and secondary school students in Singapore have dyslexia severe enough to warrant intervention.
+Based on global figures, it’s estimated that 23,000 preschool, primary, and secondary school students in Singapore have dyslexia severe enough to warrant intervention.
 Increasing numbers of affected students are enrolling in a literacy programme run by the Dyslexia Association of Singapore (DAS), and the programme helps them improve their reading, comprehension, and writing skills.

 Apart from therapeutic instruction, the DAS advocates for dyslexics through public education, and one misconception they hope to dispel is the perception of dyslexia as a disease.
-It is, in fact, a learning difference that affects the brain’s ability to translate information received from the eyes or ears into understandable language—it is not caused by vision or hearing problems, or by mental retardation, brain damage, or a lack of intelligence.
+It is a learning difference that affects the brain’s ability to translate information received from the eyes or ears into understandable language—it is not caused by vision or hearing problems, or by mental retardation, brain damage, or a lack of intelligence.
 People with dyslexia spend a much longer time on decoding language, but given the chance to compensate for this learning difference, they can begin to read accurately.

 If your primary school-going child is struggling with reading and comprehension, you can refer to the DAS’s learning difficulties checklist to assess his or her progress before you decide on your next move.
 These examples of dyslexic children’s written work may also help you to ascertain if you should have your child seen by a learning specialist.